 Foxtel Play’s various apps across multiple platforms have been functional enough for what they do, However, they’ve never really made it easy to find the content you want.
 Foxtel Now changes all that

 with a new app developed from the ground up to be as user-friendly as possible.
 It comes with an expanded and greatly enhanced search functionality so you can find the shows and movies you’re looking for across both live and on-demand streams.

 The new app also brings the popular Recommended feature from Foxtel’s iQ3 box to Foxtel Now, with its behind-the-scenes cleverness able to intelligently recommend content for you based on what you’ve been enjoying already.
 With so many channels and so much programming on offer, it can be the perfect way to find that elusive “something to watch.”
 You know, instead of spending ages going through a program guide.
 You can see what’s popular across the entire Foxtel Now user community with the Trending section, too.

 And for those with kids looking for shows and movies made just for them, the new app includes a special Kids section.
 You can access all the kids’ programming available in one place.

-The new Foxtel Now app is available on Telstra TV, as well as iOS and Android mobile phones and tablets – and this is a big deal.
+The new Foxtel Now app is available on Telstra TV and PS4, as well as iOS and Android mobile phones and tablets – and this is a big deal.
 Foxtel Play users previously had to use the Foxtel Go app to watch content on their mobile devices.
 In SD, with no way of getting those streams onto their TV.
 Until now.

 This one’s a pretty big deal.
 Foxtel Play got HD support on Telstra TV a little while ago, but that was the only device you could stream HD on.
 And even then, most of the Anytime catch-up content was still in SD.
 Everyone else had to be content with SD across the board.